Corporation Tax self-assessment (CTSA): Assessments: Recovery of excessive repayments

 is treated as an assessment to tax for that accounting period.

-You cannot make these assessments in COTAX and must use a CT10(Z) set.
-The particulars to enter on the assessment are “Paragraph 52 Schedule 18 Finance Act 1998”.
+You cannot make these assessments in COTAX.
+For guidance on making the assessment see COM23130 onwards.
+The particulars to enter on the assessment are ‘Paragraph 52 Schedule 18 Finance Act 1998’.
 Show the tax as payable now.
-For guidance on making the assessment see AC4510+

 Amounts charged in assessments made under Paragraph 52 carry interest under TMA70/S87A from the date on which the repayment being recovered was made until the date of payment.